astronomer/docs/astro/astro-support.md

 :::tip

-To add a teammate to an existing support request, cc them in a followup message within the email thread that was automatically generated when the ticket was created.
+To add a teammate to an existing support request, cc them when replying on the support ticket email thread.

 :::